LilianHeGao/smFISH-sqi/README.md

 ## Overview

-**SQI (Sample Quality Index)** is a modular, sample-level quality control framework designed for
-**smFISH / MERFISH imaging-based spatial transcriptomics**.

-Rather than focusing on molecule-level chemistry or probe design, SQI quantifies **sample integrity, spatial signal structure, and image-derived RNA quality** directly from imaging data.

-SQI is designed to:
-- assess whether a biological sample is *fit-for-use* in MERFISH-style experiments
-- support **dataset-level and cell-level QC**
-- integrate seamlessly with existing spot-calling and segmentation pipelines
+Imaging-based spatial transcriptomics experiments are highly sensitive to **sample preservation, RNA integrity, and tissue handling**.
+While existing pipelines emphasize spot calling, decoding, and cell segmentation, there is limited support for **quantitative, sample-level QC** prior to downstream biological interpretation.

+SQI addresses this gap by providing a **modular QC stack** that operates directly in image space,
+enabling:

+- early identification of low-quality or compromised samples
+- comparison of RNA quality across samples and experiments
+- reproducible, interpretable QC metrics at both **dataset** and **cell** levels

 ---

 ## Key design principles

 - **Sample-level first**
-  QC metrics are defined at the *biological sample* level, not just FOVs or individual spots.
+  QC metrics are defined at the biological sample level, rather than individual FOVs or spots.

 - **Imaging-native**
-  All metrics are derived from image-space features (spots, masks, spatial structure).
+  All metrics are computed from image-derived features (spots, masks, spatial structure).

-- **Modular & extensible**
+- **Modular and extensible**
   Each QC component can be enabled, disabled, or replaced independently.

-- **Model-agnostic**
+- **Method-agnostic**
-  Compatible with multiple spot callers, segmenters, and imaging platforms.
+  Compatible with multiple spot-calling, segmentation, and imaging platforms.

 ---